Business Law & Litigation Areas of Concentration

 - Track and respond rapidly to all stages of an investigation (ranging from subpoena compliance and grand jury practice to the execution of search warrants or the unsealing of criminal indictments and civil fraud complaints).

-- Avoid or mitigate enforcement action by working with clients to fashion, implement and monitor compliance programs which conform to agency guidance and the federal Organizational Sentencing Guidelines.
+- Avoid or mitigate enforcement action by working with clients to fashion, implement compliance measures which conform to agency guidance and the federal Organizational Sentencing Guidelines.

 - Evaluate the need for and, where appropriate, negotiate voluntary disclosure to relevant government agencies.